khuck/sos_flow_experiments/Junmin/README.md

 Making sure that the TAU libraries are before the ADIOS libraries (due to the fact that ADIOS is a static library, and TAU needs to overwrite one weak symbol in the ADIOS library).
 The weak symbol overwriting happens if the strong definition is resolved in the TAU library before the weak one in the ADIOS library.
+For examples, see ImpactTv1betaAdios/Makefile.tau and/or readerFull/compile.tau.

 # Todo: